mhira-project/documentation/docs/3-guide-for-admins/3-permissions.md

 :::tip
 - To effectively use assessments, the permisson "view users" is required.
 This is because assessment mangagers need to be selected and users can be informants of the assessments.
+- Addtionally, it is required to 'view patients' and to 'view questionnaires'to plan assessments.
 - Managing type permissions only work if viewing is also selected
 :::

 ## Linking permissions to [user roles](https://mhira-project.github.io/documentation/docs/guide-for-admins/roles)